 Note: Percentage values in parentheses indicate differences of alternatives compared to NAA.
-The analysis was based on historical salvage data during 2009–2019 which did not include any above normal water years, hence that row of the table is noted as ‘NA’.
+The analysis was based on historical salvage data during 2009–2019 which did not include any Above Normal Water Years, hence that row of the table is noted as ‘NA’.

 CEQA Significance Determination and Mitigation Measures for Alternatives 1, 2, and 3

-The entrainment analyses indicate the potential for appreciably greater south Delta entrainment of threadfin shad in July of critically dry years under Alternatives 1–3 compared to the NAA.
+The entrainment analyses indicate the potential for appreciably greater south Delta entrainment of threadfin shad in July of Critically Dry Water Years under Alternatives 1, 2, and 3 compared to the NAA.
 However, greater summer entrainment appears unlikely to have population-level consequences because abundance in the fall (when most of the commercial harvest in the Delta occurs; Feyrer et al. 2009) is poorly related to abundance in summer, potentially as a result of factors such as toxicity of Microcystis blooms (Acuña et al. 2012a, 2020) being more important (Feyrer et al. 2009; Baxter et al. 2010).
-The lack of relationship between summer and fall abundance of threadfin shad indicates that the impact would be less than significant.
+The lack of relationship between summer and fall abundance of threadfin shad indicates that the operation of Alternative 1, 2, or 3, would not have a substantial adverse effect, either directly or through habitat modifications, on threadfin shad.
+Operations of Alternative 1, 2, or 3 would be less than significant.

 NEPA Conclusion for Alternatives 1, 2, and 3